-The externally assignment set represents the culmination of the Qualification allowing students GCE to draw together all the knowledge, understanding and skills developed This consists throughout. of one broad-based thematic starting point to which students respond by developing a portfolio of practical work and final outcome(s).
+The externally set assignment represents the culmination of the GCE Qualification allowing students to draw together all the knowledge, understanding and skills developed throughout.
+This consists of one broad-based thematic starting point to which students respond by developing a portfolio of practical work and final outcome(s).
 Students will need to develop their own personal work from this theme and related starting points.
-The 15-hour of sustained focus under period examination conditions may take place over multiple sessions.
+The 5-hour period of sustained focus under examination conditions may take place over multiple sessions.

-will Preparatory studies be throughout evidenced the creative journey and can take many forms such as recorded research, written annotation and practical exploration and development.
-Preparatory studies must submitted with final outcome(s) be produced during the period of 15 hours' sustained focus.
+Preparatory studies will be evidenced throughout the creative journey and can take many forms such as recorded research, written annotation and practical exploration and development.
+Preparatory studies must be submitted with final outcome(s) produced during the period of 15 hours' sustained focus.